mk12/sicp/docs/lecture.md

 - There is nothing wrong with the rules.
 The solutions is to change the representation to add a simplification step.

-> This is one the the pieces of artillery we have in our war against complexity.
+> This is one the pieces of artillery we have in our war against complexity.

 - We have an abstraction barrier between the rules of differentiation and the representation of algebraic expressions (list structure).